bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

 List of used ports:

-8080 - Marathon
+- 8080 - Marathon

-5050 - Master
+- 5050 - Master

-5051 - Agent
+- 5051 - Agent

-8888 - SJ Rest
+- 8888 - SJ Rest

-27017 - Mongo
+- 27017 - Mongo

-2181 - Zookeeper
+- 2181 - Zookeeper

-9200 - Elasticsearch
+- 9200 - Elasticsearch

-5601 - Kibana
+- 5601 - Kibana

 The platform is deployed with the entities: providers, services, streams, configurations.

 Modules and instances are created as for the f-ping-demo project described in :ref:`Tutorial` .

+To proceed working with the platform via the UI, please, see the `UI Guide <http://streamjuggler.readthedocs.io/en/develop/SJ_UI_Guide.html>`

-Now you can launch instances, view the statistics of tasks.
+Now you can launch the instances, view the statistics of tasks.

+Or create your own pipeline with modules and instances that are suitable to achieve your goals.

+How to create your own module is described in detail `here <http://streamjuggler.readthedocs.io/en/develop/SJ_CustomModule.html>`.